The Name G‑d

 . . . but suddenly after thousands of years a new name was brought up and is to our surprise as widely spread today as it could be.

-When we look back at the century when JESUS CHRIST came as man, we find writers such as Josephus (~37 - 100 AD; Jewish Historian; writing from Rome) still using the name 'THEOS' in its original form more than 1300x in his work 'Antiquitates Judaicae' (originally written in Greek) alone.
+When we look back at the century when CHRISTOS came as the man IESOUS, we find writers such as Josephus (~37 - 100 AD; Jewish Historian; writing from Rome) still using the name 'THEOS' in its original form more than 1300x in his work 'Antiquitates Judaicae' (originally written in Greek) alone.

 Justin Martyr (~100 - 165 AD; Apologist; writing from Rome) used in all of his works 595x THEOS (Singular, 289x ΘΕΟϹ nominative, 306x ΘΕΟΥ genitive; excluding 42 plural forms of ΘΕΟΙ, ΘΕⲰΝ and ΘΕΟ) and 304x KYRIOS (ΚΥΡΙΟϹ, ΚΥΡΙΟΥ or ΚΥΡΙΕ including the use as 'master', excluding 3 plural forms of ΚΥΡΙⲰΝ).